oguzeroglu/Rhubarb/README.md

 # Rhubarb

 Rhubarb is a lightweight WebSocket library for multiplayer HTML5 games.
-It is designed to be used by the [ROYGBIV Engine](https://github.com/oguzeroglu/ROYGBIV).
+It is originally designed to be used by the [ROYGBIV Engine](https://github.com/oguzeroglu/ROYGBIV).
+However it can be used outside of ROYGBIV as well.

 Rhubarb is named after this [Aphex Twin track](https://www.youtube.com/watch?v=_AWIqXzvX-U).